Creating network pod blueprints

 To create a network pod blueprint

-- Review the (in the BMC Network Automation documentation) to understand the context of a pod and pod blueprints.
+- Review the Pod model (in the BMC Network Automation documentation) to understand the context of a pod and pod blueprints.

 - Gather information about the network devices that you plan to use for your cloud's virtual infrastructure.